-The fifth rule change eases requirements on vending machine operators to provide calorie information for foods sold during the pandemic.
+This rule change eases requirements on vending machine operators to provide calorie information for foods sold during the pandemic.
 The rule stated that a manufacturer may swap secondary ingredients so long as the stand-in “does not cause any adverse health effect (including food allergens, gluten, sulfites or other ingredients known to cause sensitivities in some people, for example, glutamates).”

 The temporary policy will remain in effect for the duration of the pandemic.
-However, given that the food and agricultural sector may need additional time to bring supply chains back to regular order, the FDA will consider whether an extension is warranted, even after the termination of the public health emergency.
+The FDA will consider whether an extension is warranted, even after the termination of the public health emergency given that the food and agricultural sector may need additional time to bring supply chains back to regular order.